Collecting Antique Chinese Porcelain

 s

-The western method of dating antique Chinese porcelain by centuries has advantages, but also some disadvantages.
-Here, for the sake of simplicity, the periods or eras mentioned in this site for ceramic age/dating follow mostly the imperial or reign year method.
-The single periods of these are given in the tables of the Ming and Qing emperors, linked on each page.
+The western method of dating antique Chinese porcelain by centuries has been adopted here, but it has some disadvantages when attributing age to Chinese antiques.
+Here, for the sake of simplicity, the periods or eras mentioned in this site for ceramic age follow mostly the imperial or reign year method.
+The single periods of these are given in the tables of the Ming and Qing emperor, linked on each page.

-(Please see the navigation menu on the left.)
+(Please see the navigation menu on the left for Chinese dating.)

 Chinese porcelain - an overview